openedx-unsupported/devstack/docs/getting_started.rst

 from within a Virtual Machine, as these commands are meant to stand up a VM-like environment using Docker containers.

-For basic development purposes, you will not need a virtualenv.
-(You will only need to set up a virtualenv and run ``make requirements`` if you are working on devstack itself.)

 Directions to setup devstack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~